tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 ---
-title: An N=1 sample of one's journey through tech
+title: An N=1 sample of my journey through tech
 date: '2023-01-12T12:00:00.00Z'
 description: "Just some perspective."
 ---

-### What inspired this?
+## What inspired this?

 I think at least in the Singapore context, maybe because of an education-focused and competitive culture (among other reasons), achieving conventional notions of success can be a great stressor.
 I think that it often leaves us wondering if we're doing enough, doing well, and doing the right things, all questions of comparison - and I find this especially true for computing students.